kodokojo/kodokojo-ui/README.md

 #### Mocked API

-To connect the frontend to mocked backend (just HTTP, not websocket for now).
+To connect the frontend to mocked backend.
 We use [kodokojo-mocks](https://github.com/kodokojo/kodokojo-mocks) for this.
 Configurations are in `mocks/` folder.

 First start mock server in a terminal: